jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/01-LDRs.md

 Use your finger to cover the sensor and/or a flashlight and see the values.
 They should go up when in the dark and down when exposed to light!

+This is the quick-and-dirty, easy way!
 If you're interested in more of the theory behind this and a formula you can use to calculate `R2`, check out [this article from Sparkfun](https://learn.sparkfun.com/tutorials/voltage-dividers).
-It includes a calculator and lots more info, but for our purposes this should work well enough!
+It includes a calculator and lots more info, but our method should work well enough for our purposes!

 ***